awslabs/amazon-msk-data-generator/docs/msk-data-gen-container-deploy.md

 5. Sanity Check

-    Using your public ip address or public DNS obtained from previous step, open Kafdrop on port 9000

-    In this particular example, I would open http://ec2-3-239-203-236.compute-1.amazonaws.com:9000/

-    Note: It may take 30 seconds or so for Kafdrop UI to first load.

-    Also, confirm you can query the Kafka Connect REST endpoint on port 8083
+    Confirm you can query the Kafka Connect REST endpoint on port 8083

     For my particular example, http://ec2-3-239-203-236.compute-1.amazonaws.com:8083/connector-plugins/ and I would expect to see JSON response similar to the following